Pomax/are-we-flying/docs/index.md

 Now that we have a working "fly level" and "hold altitude" implementation, let's see how we're doing!
 And spoilers: we're going to discover we forgot something pretty important that'll impact both how level we're flying, and how well we're holding our altitude.
 We're going to write some more code, but first let's do some science and actually see what happens with the code we wrote above in place.

-We'll update our `public/js/autopilot.js` to include the new mode
+We'll update our `public/js/autopilot.js` to include the new mode:

 ```javascript
 // This is the only thing we need to change: